-Whenever the content of a post or page is changed the WP Security Audit Log plugin keeps a record of the change in the WordPress audit trail.
+Whenever the content of a post, page or a custom post type is changed the WP Security Audit Log plugin keeps a record of the change in the WordPress audit trail.
 It keeps a log of such change using event ID 2020, as seen in the below screenshot.
 Refer to our detailed list of activity log event IDs for more information about what every event ID is used for.

-How Does WP Security Audit Log Keeps Track of Content Changes?
+How does WP Security Audit Log keep track of content changes?

 The WP Security Audit Log plugin uses the built-in posts and pages WordPress revisions system, which is enabled by default.
 If the revision system is not enabled on your WordPress follow the instructions on how to enable it in our post about WordPress content revisions.